Book Review: The Power Of The Other

 Case Studies

-He opens the book with a strong case study about a guy who is training to become a Navy Seal.
-He has a fast-paced and gruelling challenge and, just when he is almost ‘home,’ he almost gives up and can’t go any further.
-Through the water he sees his friend waiting at the finish line, cheering him on.
+He opens the book with a compelling case study about a guy training to become a Navy SEAL.
+He has a fast-paced and gruelling challenge, and just when he is almost ‘home,’ he almost gives up and can’t go any further.
+Through the water, he sees his friend waiting at the finish line, cheering him on.
 It gives him that last push to make it.

-He also talks a lot about his work with CEOs and leaders of Fortune 500 companies, and the relationships he has with those people.
+He also talks a lot about his work with CEOs and leaders of Fortune 500 companies, as well as the relationships he has with them.
 But he also explores the relationships in their lives.
 Some struggle to ask for help and, interestingly, the most successful admit that they couldn’t do it alone.

 The Power Of The Other